nickp60/riboSeed/README.md

                         interest (including flanking bits) extends past
-                        chromosome end, this extends the seqence past chromosome origin forward by --padding; default: False -j, --just_seed       Don't do an assembly, just generate the long read 'seeds'; default: False --score               run riboScore too! default: False -l int, --flanking_length int
+                        chromosome end, this extends the seqence past chromosome origin forward by --padding; default: False --subassembler {spades,skesa}
+                        assembler to use for subassembly scheme.
+SPAdes is used by default, but Skesa is a new addition that seems to work for subassembly and is faster -j, --just_seed       Don't do an assembly, just generate the long read 'seeds'; default: False --score               run riboScore too! default: False -l int, --flanking_length int